 Drug Abuse and Addiction

-People who have addictive personalities make poor decisions and often misinterpret the motives or intentions of others by.
+People who have addictive personalities make poor decisions and often misinterpret the motives or intentions of others by continual drug use.
 Drugs contain substances that disrupt or impair the way the cells in the nerves receive, transmit and process messages.
 Therefore, drugs can cause an impairment in one of two ways:

 - By mimicking the natural chemical messengers in the brain; or